 Locations are selected for their beautiful sailing waters with facilities for boat launch and recovery and, at weekend meetings, boat storage.
 Members are free to sail in company, in separate groups or alone.
 There is often the opportunity for a mid-day picnic or a visit to a waterside inn.
 Most members choose to camp which adds to the social side of the meetings and there is usually camping on site, or close by.
 However, its not necessary to camp, and at each meeting some members will choose to stay in other local accommodation eg B&Bs.
 A fleet supper at a sailing club, local restaurant or pub is usually arranged on the Saturday night which gives everyone the opportunity to meet up.

 The meetings are designed to be informal and participants can sail as much or as little as they wish.
 As the TOA does not organise sailing, provide tuition or arrange safety cover some experience is advisable.
-Subject to suitable weather conditions we have many members who have enjoyed their first meeting and sailed with relatively limited prior experience, sometimes principally an RYA level 2 course.
+Subject to suitable weather conditions we have many members who have enjoyed their first meeting and sailed with relatively limited prior experience, sometimes principally that gained by taking an RYA level 2 course.

 In addition an annual race meeting is arranged, usually organised by a sailing club, where double handed crews compete for the Tideway Challenge trophy and single handers for the Rose Bowl.
 The first under 18 year old helm receives the John White Trophy.
 This meeting is usually combined with the AGM plus a second day when many members will choose to go for a cruise.

 20th – 23rd May – Norfolk Broads – Hickling Broad

 8th-14th June – Falmouth Harbour – based at Mylor